jakobnissen/jakobnissen.github.io/posts/utf8.md

 * Rust treats all code as production-quality code.
   The very existence of quick and dirty code is against Rust's values, so it's no problem if Rust frustrates and hinders your attempts at prototyping - it's only protecting you from sinning.
 * Julia treats all code as prototype code, and encourages hacking.
-  The language will provide zero help with procuding code that is maintainable and robust, and if you're aiming to do so, the recommendation is simply "be disciplined".
+  The language will provide zero help you write code that is maintainable and robust, and if you're aiming to do so, the recommendation is simply "be disciplined".

 My argument is that the approaches taken by Rust and Julia makes sense given their respective language design goals.
 However, I believe Julia's paradigm of "UTF8 by convention" is overall the better design _in most situations_, and probably also would have been better for Rust.